All images © Felipe de Ávila Franco. The use of any image from this site is prohibited unless prior written permission from the artist is obtained.

 Plagues, 2017

-That development is slowly burying Earth under layers of concrete.
-Concrete has become so prevalent in construction that more than half of all the concrete ever used was produced in the past 20 years.
-Humans have produced enough concrete to thinly pave the entire surface of the planet.
-The concrete blocks in this work allude to the industrialized society’s exponential growth, which demands more supplies, more production, and therefore, increasing exploitation of the resources and land that once was home to indigenous populations.
-The teeth can be seen as the primal basic tool that allows human survival, responsible for the first stage of breaking natural substrate into the energy that sustains the body.
+Today, that same development buries the Earth beneath layers of concrete.
+More than half of all concrete ever produced has been manufactured in just the past two decades; humanity has generated enough to thinly cover the surface of the entire planet.
+The concrete blocks in this work allude to the exponential growth of industrial society, its insatiable demand for resources, and the resulting exploitation of lands once home to Indigenous populations.
+The teeth evoke the primal tool of survival—the first means of breaking down the natural substrate into the energy that sustains life.

 Plagues